 Religion Under Secret Police Surveillance: An Interview with George F. Kennan Fellow Tatiana Vagramenko

-Tatiana Vagramenko is a recent George F. Kennan Fellow at the Kennan Institute.
-We recently spoke with her about the role of secret police in the development of religious underground movements.
+Tatiana Vagramenko was a George F. Kennan Fellow at the Kennan Institute.
+We interviewed her about the role of secret police in the development of religious underground movements.

 Q: Describe your background and what brought you to the Wilson Center.